DMeurer/small-projects/Python/excel-copy-paste/readme.md

-# copy and caste in Excel
+# copy and paste in Excel

 This code won't be useful to you as i made it for a very specific use case.